rome/tools/website/src/pages/lint/rules/useExponentiationOperator.md

 ---
-title: Lint Rule useExponentiation
+title: Lint Rule useExponentiationOperator
 parent: lint/rules/index
 ---

-# useExponentiation (since v11.0.0)
+# useExponentiationOperator (since v11.0.0)

 Disallow the use of `Math.pow` in favor of the `**` operator.